schneebergerlab/plotsr/README.md

 ```

 #### Step 2: Finding structural annotations between genomes
-* We use [SyRI](https://github.com/schneebergerlab/syri) to get structural annotations between the genomes.
+* Next we need to find synteny and structural rearrangements between the genomes.
+For this, we use [SyRI](https://github.com/schneebergerlab/syri):
 ```
 # Running syri for finding structural rearrangements between A and B
 syri -c A_B.bam -r A.fa -q B.fa -F B --prefix A_B &